andrew5701/andrew5701/README.md

 - 🎓 I'm a Software Engineering Graduate student at Central Connecticut State University

 - 🧳 I’ve had three relevant work experiences.
-Three in software engineering and one in I.T.
+Three in Software Engineering and one in I.T.

 <h2> Skills</h2>